VRConservation/geosp-draft/02_gee.md

 Yes!
 You've heard of this, you're thinking Google Earth, it will be easy, but you check out Earth Engine and find a console with an empty map and the required Javascript coding is another universe, let alone language, to you.

 ## DIY
 OK, so this is even if you have a GIS guy down the hall with the defunct plotter.
 Many of you are too small and can't afford to pay someone or a consultant to conduct your geospatial analysis.
 How do you DIY it?
 Free and open source software (FOSS), or FOSS4G when it refers to free and open source geospatial, is readily available, and, much better than a costly yearly subscription fee it is free.
 Contrary to popular opinion, it's not that difficult to start.
+The full code for this example can be found [here](https://code.earthengine.google.com/609ec9275c6c686b4ddd394f520a27a2).

 Here's how:

 Once you log into [Earth Engine](https://code.earthengine.google.com/), search for 'carbon' in the search bar at the top of the page.
 Select Global Aboveground and Belowground Carbon Density Maps.
 In the lower left of the page, select see example: